Update Date: December 15, 2024

 Step 2 (preparing the sauce):

-Let it boil for about one to one and a half hours on gentle or low heat until it is completely cooked.
+- Let it boil for about two hours on gentle or low heat until it is completely cooked.

 How to prepare Khoresh Khalal with chicken meat?